Our Little Orchard

 Prada to Carhart

 Several years ago on my journey to find a farm I'd set my eyes on a place in the hills of North Carolina.
 A picturesque 20 acre farm situated on a hillside.
 Previously, an alpaca farm.
 The owners built a very specific structure with human living space above and alpaca living quarters below.
 Warm summer days plus piles of alpaca poop adds up to ripe aromas.
-Didn't they know that architectural design went back centuries and had been dispensed with because the residents of those living areas couldn't survive mother earths perfumes?
+Didn't they know that architectural design went back centuries and had been dispensed with probably because the residents couldn't withstand the rising perfumes?

-They had plenty of money when they built the place to incorporate elaborate fans and exhaust plans so they would only be consumed with alpaca cuteness...nothing else.
-It was a glorious place.
+They built the place to incorporate elaborate fans and exhaust plans so they would only be consumed with alpaca cuteness...nothing else.
+It really was a glorious place.
 At the time I really had my sites set on it.
 Am I glad today it didn't work out?
 You betcha.
 A switch to farming was a shock to my financial reality as it was without saddling myself with more debt and less land to farm.
 Never the less, it was an education and an adventure that entertained me until I could fine MY farm.

 Now, several years later as I speak from the tractor seat I have a much better understanding of the roots of such perceptions.
 No, lace isn't a farm worthy fabric this is true.
 There are certain realities in farming that become the "fabric" of your day.
 Utility takes precedent over frills.
 You wear things that are tear resistant, wash hardy (they get washed ALOT), weather protective and last but not least you look for quality in what you wear more then ever before...your clothes have to stand up to hard wear and tear.
 Your adornments are chosen by need not complimentary color or bling.
 Your gloves are where you can most easily access them, your cell phone is where it won't fall out as your bending over or hurling bales of hay and your boot socks are usually chosen by what's not currently covered in mud!